fbpx

 PG: What do you enjoy most about composing long-form pieces compared to focusing on shorter pieces?

-TL: If I’m working with a long-form piece, I’m creating a universe.
+TL: If I’m working with a long-form piece, I’m entering into a universe.
 I immerse myself in it and the audience and the players are immersed with me.
 That aspect makes it easier for me to not be distracted and allows me to go further into the music.
 With a short piece, you have to stop and have people clap and then start over again to go back into the current of the music.
 Sometimes it is more difficult for me to keep coming in and out of a different world like that.
 But with a long-form piece, you can enter into a different world, stay there, and enjoy it.
 It is the same thing when I listen to music as well.
 Listening to full albums and giving myself over to a longer period where I can experience music is like meditating.
 I feel that I need to meditate for about thirty minutes to let my mind quiet down.
 It is difficult to get into a sense of emptiness if I’m meditating for only five minutes.

 PG: Do you see music creation itself as a form of meditation?